Should You Put Dean’s List on Resume?

 - It may be considered redundant since your GPA is listed right next to it.

-- It may not be clear what the requirement for making this list is, which makes it less meaningful.
+- If it’s not clear what the criteria are for making the list, that makes it less meaningful.

 - It can add clutter to your resume.

-- If you achieved it some semesters and not others it may highlight inconsistency.
+- If you achieved it some semesters but not others, then it may appear to indicate inconsistency.

 Learn more in CFI’s Career Prep Center.